 Hours later I am home and I long to hear his voice.
 I send him a text, hoping its breezy and noncommittal, not too vulnerable.

-I’m too convoluted inside to adequately assess if this has achieved my purpose.
+I’m too mixed up inside to adequately assess if this has achieved my purpose.
 I lay down in hopes of finding sleep but my mind is wide awake with the possibilities of where he could be.

 How could I not be insecure?
 How could I not wonder?
 How could I not doubt?